Turkish President Erdogan again refers to Kashmir issue in UNGA address

 In recent years, the Turkish leader has referred to the issue of Kashmir in his address to world leaders at the high-level UN General Assembly session.

 India launched Operation Sindoor on May 7, targeting terrorist infrastructure in territories controlled by Pakistan, in response to the Pahalgam terror attack that left 26 people dead.
 The strikes triggered four days of intense clashes that ended with an understanding on stopping the military actions on May 10.
-PTI YAS NSD NSD
+(AP)